SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![Cloud Foundry Org Space](./images/cf_org_space.png)

-9. Open package.json file from the root folder and remove the following lines.
+9. Open package.json file from the root folder,`cloud-sample-spaceflight-node/package.json`, and remove the highlighted lines.
 These are lines specific to SQLite database that was used locally.
 Now as we will deploy the database artifacts into SAP HANA, these lines must be removed.
 ```
 "sqlite3": "^4.0.2"                                 // remove line from dependencies
 "driver": "sqlite",                                 // remove line from model